About

 Specialist facilities enhance opportunities for learning in Science, Visual Art, Design & Technology, Food Technology, Graphics Technology, and Computing.
 An extensive Physical Education Centre complements the playing fields.
 Oxley students use an integrated ICT network which runs throughout the College, linking classrooms with the David Wright Library, teaching and administrative staff.
 There is ready access to online resources and a speedy connection enables students to transport their work electronically between the home and the school.

 The Hoskins Hall, named after the Founding Chairman of the College, is used extensively as a theatre space, both for teaching and productions.
 The David Wright Library, which bears the name of the founding Headmaster, is a modern facility housing the book and periodical collection, all visual and electronic resources and reader services.
 The Library is a focal point for learning, providing for class work as well as private study.
-This facility is open and supervised until 6.00pm from Monday to Thursday each week.
+This facility is open and supervised until 5.00pm from Monday to Thursday each week.

-Specialist accommodation for Music includes purpose-designed teaching spaces, instrumental rooms for personal lessons, practice and ensemble work.
+Specialist accommodation for Music includes purpose-designed teaching spaces, instrumental rooms and pods for personal lessons, practice and ensemble work.
 There is a senior workspace equipped for composition and study and the Orchestra Room, where large ensembles rehearse and small recitals are held, is in constant use.

 All facilities are developed and upgraded, as funds permit, in accordance with the master plan.